 Later in that same month, July 1919, Samuel Wilson, age 71, died at his home in Wilson’s Exposition Heights.
-His widow Mary E. Wilson continued to care for her eleven-year-old granddaughter Irene Odell and also took into her home her thirty-year-old son from her first marriage, Charles L. Bigelow Jr, who had married in the time since he came to Seattle, but was now divorced.
+His widow Mary E. Wilson continued to care for her eleven-year-old granddaughter Irene Odell.
+Census records show that Mary also took into her home her thirty-year-old son from her first marriage, Charles L. Bigelow Jr, who had married in the time since he came to Seattle, but was now divorced.

 In 1922 Mary Wilson and her household moved back to the University District, probably because Irene, at age fourteen, was ready to enter high school and the new Roosevelt High School was set to open in September 1922.
 Mary Wilson saw Irene through high school and college, and in 1929 she announced Irene’s marriage to Thomas Bagwill, a fellow University of Washington graduate.